tomas-sucena/2023-FEUP-FSI/CTFs/CTF7.md

 }
 ```

-4. If the previous values are equal, launch a `bash` shell.
+5. If the previous values are equal, launch a `bash` shell.

 ```c
 system("/bin/bash");
 ```

+This time, the flag was not stored in a variable.
+Upon reading the guide, we learned that it was in a file appropriately named "flag.txt", which we would be able to access if we somehow got the program to launch the shell.

+Similarly to the previous challenge, the call to `printf()` was unsanitized, meaning we could potentially exploit the program by inputting format strings.

 #### Executable